 If you’ve got a credit card that’s not working for you anymore, you may want to find one that’s more suited to your needs.
 There are so many credit cards on the market with no annual fee, low APRs, rewards and frequent flyer miles and 0% balance transfer offers.

 You may be canceling your old card because of high fees, unfavorable interest rates or lack of rewards for your spending.
-Compare a handful of credit cards at once to find the one that can benefit you most.
+Assess your financial needs to find the right credit card that prove invaluable for years to come.